 I am aware that environmentalists do not favour all of these forms of alternative energy.
 However, I believe that with technological advancements, these forms of alternative energy will become more efficient, cheaper, and safer.

 I think that TerraPower has great potential to help mankind, and I hope they succeed.
+I think "Inside Bill's Brain: Decoding Bill Gates" gives a lot of insight on this particular topic.

 In 2015, James Hansen and others wrote an article about how we need to use nuclear power in order to help stop climate change.
 I think it is vital that we do not dismiss nuclear power out of fear.
 As mentioned in this article, coal power kills way more people than nuclear power.
 We need to take this into account.